Findlay Township, Pennsylvania

-Findlay Township is a township located west of Pittsburgh in Allegheny County, Pennsylvania.
-The population was 6,370 at the 2020 census.
+Findlay Township is a township located west of Pittsburgh in Allegheny County, Pennsylvania, United States.
+The population was 6,373 at the 2020 census.

 The township is the home of Pittsburgh International Airport, which it shares with neighboring Moon Township to the east.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 32.6 sqmi, all land.
+It contains part of the census-designated places of Enlow and Imperial.

 Surrounding neighborhoods

 Findlay Township has four borders, including the townships of Moon to the east and northeast, North Fayette to the southeast, Robinson in Washington County to the southwest, and Independence in Beaver County to the northwest.